Algae Green Pool Algae Green Pool — Can Pool Algae Cause a Rash? Health Risks & Prevention

 Can algae in my pool actually give me a rash?

-I'm a new pool owner and noticed some green stuff growing on the walls of my pool.
+Around noon yesterday I finished scrubbing down my pool walls but this morning there's green stuff growing back — could this algae be what's causing the rash on my arms?
 I've been swimming in it a few times and now I'm wondering if that could be causing the skin irritation I've been experiencing.
 The pool store told me it's algae and that I need to treat it, but I'm curious about the health risks.

 Can pool algae actually cause rashes or other skin problems?
 I'm worried about my family swimming in it, and I want to understand what I'm dealing with before I start dumping chemicals in.
 Any guidance on how serious this is and what I should do to fix it would be really appreciated!